zguo235/bayesian_retro/README.md

 # References

-If you find this paper/code is useful for you research, please consider citing the paper: https://pubs.acs.org/doi/10.1021/acs.jcim.0c00320
+If you find this paper/code is useful for your research, please consider citing the paper: https://pubs.acs.org/doi/10.1021/acs.jcim.0c00320